Ssemaganda-George/Ssemaganda-George/README.md

 # Welcome to my GitHub profile

 ## About me
-I'm George, a Dev, Computer scientist and a Tech enthusiast!
+ A Dev, Computer scientist and a Tech enthusiast!

 ### Likes
 * AI